How Does Debt Consolidation Work?

 By Debra Pangestu

 Although debt consolidation can certainly help improve your finances, it isn’t a blanket solution for all financial challenges.
-If you’re thinking about consolidating your debts, we’ve outlined some things you should know about debt consolidation in Canada, as well as some debt consolidation pros and cons.
+If you’re thinking about consolidating your debts, we’ve outlined some things you should know about debt consolidation in Canada

 What is Debt Consolidation?

 If high interest rates, high monthly payments and juggling multiple bills are putting unnecessary stress on your finances, it may help to do a debt consolidation.
 But what is debt consolidation

 , exactly?
 In a nutshell, this involves taking out one big loan, which you use to pay off your current debts.
 Once your outstanding debts have been paid off, you’ll just have one payment to make each month towards your consolidation loan.

 A debt consolidation is helpful in that it accomplishes three things.
 First, it lowers your interest rate.
 Many credit cards have high interest rates – some as high as 36% – and if you haven’t been making more than your monthly payments, chances are your balance isn’t going down very quickly because of the interest charges.
 A good debt consolidation loan has a lower interest rate than the credit cards you are consolidating, which saves you money in the long run because more of your payment will go towards paying down your debt.

 With the lower interest rate you’d get on a consolidation loan, your monthly minimum payment may be lower as well, making it easier to get your finances back on track.
 On a high interest credit card, your monthly minimum payments could reach a point where they’re difficult to keep up with.
 Missing a payment leads to a domino effect, where your payments increase month after month.
 Here’s a handy loan repayment calculator